Choose Your Running Gear

 Running Sneakers

 Here's five models to start with.
 Return what doesn't work and find what's best for you.
-I personally use the Allbirds Tree Dasher 2.
+I personally use the ASICS GEL-CUMULUS 27 and the Allbirds Tree Dasher 2.

 #1: Nike Air Zoom Pegasus 40